mojtabaJ/t-svg/README.md

 }
 ```

-This example uses the `parseSvgToString()` method to read an SVG file at "example.svg", add a "class" attribute with the value "my-class", and add additional attributes `width` and `height` to the opening `<svg>` tag.
 ### Changing the Fill Color of an SVG
+This example uses the `changeColor()` method to change the fill color of an SVG file at "example.svg" to red (#FF0000).

 ```java
 try {